srbarcus/yolink/README.md

 # yolink
-Contains various Hubitat apps and device drivers to support YoLink hub and devices.</br>
+Contains a Hubitat app and various device drivers to support YoLink hubs and devices.</br>
-Copyright© 2022 Steven Barcus
+Copyright© 2022, 2023 Steven Barcus